Children and Stress

 What was amazing was that the father had not shown his son how to turn on the computer, which files the cartoons were hidden in (they were not on the desktop!) and how to watch them!

-Children today have an ability with technology that my parents’ generation would die for!
+Children today have an ability with technology that is just amazing!

 Peer Pressure and Children